rjrodger/parambulator/README.md

    * _parentpath_: a string locating the value in the input (properties in dot-syntax)
    * _json_: a reference to the JSON.stringify function, use like so: <%=json(rule.spec)%>

-The _parentpath_ will use the term _top level_ when the error concers the top level of the input object.
+The _parentpath_ will use the term _top level_ when the error concerns the top level of the input object.
 You can customize this term using the _topname_ option:

 ```javascript